GENI-NSF/geni-tools/README-stitching.txt

  - Support stitch-to-aggregate at ProtoGENI based aggregates if supported
  - Support recreating the combined manifest RSpec
  - Clean up hard-coded aggregate-specific sliver expiration policy handling
- - Support AM API v3
+ - Support AM API v3; specifically, use `allocate` where supported to more rapidly negotiate VLAN tags.
  - Consolidate constants
  - Fully handle negotiating among AMs for a VLAN tag to use
   - As in when the returned `suggestedVLANRange` is not what was requested